scimusmn/tsck-bionic-eyes-quiz-show/README.md

 page programmatically after a period of inactivity to help avoid memory issues.

 ## Image optimization
-According to the design the width x height of the images used in `multi-choice-media` should be `698.41 x 395`.
+According to the design the width x height of the images used in `multi-choice-media` should be `699 x 395`.
 The size of all other images/videos should be `1900 x 1200`.
+The size of fullscreen videos, however, should be `3840 x 2160`

-I am also compressing the images further using the TinyPNG plugin (https://tinypng.com/).
+The images can further be compressed using a service like TinyPNG plugin (https://tinypng.com/).
 The images should load properly after that.